 “In partnership with the PHA, consultations are now being done inside the BBPod, while the medical tent is being used for patient registration and triage.
 Today, the fully equipped and hurricane proof Hospitainer (20-feet mobile medical clinic, with one consultation room) is here and will be used throughout Grand Bahama to provide primary health care services,” she added.

 The Hospitainer Mobile Unit supports mobility of a full range of diagnostic services and has the complete medical solution integrated in the container structure.
 It can be used immediately after the storm.
 Even falling trees cannot break the Hospitainer.
 It is fully insulated, fully air-conditioned, completely self-sufficient and watertight.
-It has its own filtration system, weather and storm resistant and safe, even used in combat site.
+It has its own filtration system, weather and storm resistant and safe, even used on combat sites.

-She continued by informing attendees that this is not the last of intended donations, by IMC, to assist the PHA, in particular Grand Bahama Health Services as yet another donation is expected to arrive later this year.
+She continued by informing attendees that this is not the last of the intended donations by IMC to assist the PHA.
+Yet another donation is expected to arrive later this year.

 “In addition we have procured a modular (expandable) 20-foot container mobile clinic on a truck which can fit three consultation rooms.
 This will arrive sometime in May of this year and will also be used to surge provision of primary healthcare services here on the island.

 “I am delighted to join you here today as I honour the dedication of the IMC Bahamas teams, by presenting a gift of life-saving equipment to the community.